Oluchi5/Oluchi5/README.md

 # 👋 Hi, I’m **Mary Anene** (a.k.a. @Oluchi5)

-- I’m a **Data Analyst** and **AI Engineer** passionate about **data-driven innovation** and **intelligent solutions**.
+- 💡 I’m a **Data Analyst** & **AI Engineer** passionate about **data-driven innovation** and **intelligent automation**.

-- As a **Data Analyst**, I use data to uncover insights that drive smart business decisions.
+- 📊 As a Data Analyst, I turn raw data into insights that power smart business decisions.
-- As an **AI Engineer**, I build automation systems and AI models that solve complex problems.
+- 🤖 As an AI Engineer, I build automation systems and AI models that solve real-world problems.

-- I create **dashboards, machine learning models, and automation workflows** that help businesses save time, money, and resources.
+- 📈 I design **dashboards, AI models, and workflows** that help teams save time, money, and resources.

-- I’m a **mentored professional** who also mentors others exploring data and AI.
+- 🌱 I’m a **mentored professional** who now mentors others exploring data and AI.
-In my free time, I explore how technology and AI can shape **social innovation** and **digital transformation**.
+- 💭 In my free time, I explore how **AI and technology drive social innovation & digital transformation**.

-- ⭐ *“Where data meets intelligence — insights become impact.”*
+- 💼 If you would like to **collaborate, learn, or innovate** Let’s connect  —
+- 🚀 collaborate, learn, or innovate together!

-- 📫 So, whether you’d like to **collaborate, learn, or innovate** You can reach out to me via LinkedIn (www.linkedin.com/in/mary-anene-theanalyst)
+- 📫 So,  You can reach out to me via LinkedIn (www.linkedin.com/in/mary-anene-theanalyst)

 <!---